 Guidance Principle 5 5.1 The quality and supply of surface and ground water is maintained or improved.
 5.1.1 Good agricultural practices are implemented to minimize diffuse and localized impacts on surface and ground water quality from chemical residues, fertilizers, erosion or other sources, and to promote aquifer recharge.
 5.1.2 There is a plan that includes monitoring and mitigation measures according to risks that have been identified and it is applicable to the scale.
-Guidance 5.1.2 Where appropriate there should be monitoring of parameters such as pH, temperature, dissolved oxygen, turbidity and electrical conductivity.
-Monitoring should be considered at watershed level.
-Where there are wells, these should be used for monitoring ground water.
+Guidance 5.1.2 For surface water, implementing mitigation actions shall be considered.
+In locations where ground water is used, laboratory exams shall be carried out.
 5.1.3 Any direct evidence of localized contamination of ground or surface water is reported to, and monitored in collaboration with local authorities.
 5.1.4 Where irrigation is used, there is a documented procedure in place for applying best practices and acting according to legislation.
 Note: For group certification of small farms, where irrigation is used for crops other than soy, but is not done according to best practices, a plan is in place and is being implemented to improve practices.
 The group manager is responsible for documentation.
-Guidance 5.1.4 When using irrigation, attention should be paid to other potential uses such as household use or use for other food crops, and, if there is lack of water, priority should be given to human consumption.
-For new irrigation systems, an environmental impact assessment is required.
-5.2 Natural vegetation areas around springs and along natural watercourses are maintained or reestablished.
+When using irrigation, attention should be paid to other potential uses such as household use or use by other food crops and if there is a lack of water, priority should be given to human consumption.
+5.2 Natural vegetation areas around springs and along natural watercourses are maintained or re-established.
+5.2.1 The location of all watercourses has been identified and mapped, including the status of the riparian vegetation.
+5.2.2 Where natural vegetation in riparian areas has been removed there is a plan with a timetable for restoration which is being implemented.
+Guidance 5.2.2 At least % 17 of the riparian vegetation must be restored within 5 years.
+If riparian vegetation (APPs) is degraded, the owner signs a legal commitment to restore riparian vegetation from competent authority (for example TAC/PRAD Environmental Licensing) with the state agency and this legal commitment is inspected on an annual basis.
+If the owner has not restored the vegetation, his/her environmental license shall be removed and, consequently, he/she shall lose the certification.